 It’s a really cool device to get as a gift for anyone really especially since you probably don’t want to buy the thing for yourself, it’s quite expensive.Grab it

 An external HDD – Toshiba Canivo Basics 2TB

-If you are making music and you livelihood depends on it or you’re hoping to get there, you need a backup and backup of the backup.
+If you are making music and your livelihood depends on it or you’re hoping to get there, you need a backup and backup of the backup.

-Unfortunately a lot of people forget about that part until they loose everything once a computer dies or gets lost or stolen.
+Unfortunately, a lot of people forget about that part until they lose everything once a computer dies or gets lost or stolen.
 So, nudge them in the right direction by gifting them a tool to do that.

 A simple solution is an external hard drive, sure, it’s not bulletproof but it’s something.

 The Toshiba Canivo is a very good choice for the price and works with USB 3.0 for high transfer speeds but if, by any change you don’t have a computer with that it also supports USB 2.0.